 M&M Theorem in the Real World

 Conversely, the second version of the M&M Theorem was developed to better suit real-world conditions.
-The assumptions of the newer version imply that companies pay taxes; there are transaction, bankruptcy, and agency costs; as well as the information is not symmetrical.
+The assumptions of the newer version imply that companies pay taxes; there are transaction, bankruptcy, and agency costs; and information is not symmetrical.

 Proposition 1 (M&M II):